 - Waten Teriyaki Sauce: This brand offers a halal-certified teriyaki sauce made from soy sauce, ginger, sugar, and other halal ingredients.
 It is a popular household staple in many Asian homes and is used in dishes like yakitori (grilled chicken skewers).

-Additionally, it is possible to make halal teriyaki sauce at home using halal ingredients such as soy sauce, ginger, garlic powder, brown sugar, and honey.
-Therefore, it is important to check the ingredients and halal certification of the teriyaki sauce before consuming it.
+It is possible to make halal teriyaki sauce at home using halal ingredients such as soy sauce, ginger, garlic powder, brown sugar, and honey.

 Is Kikkoman Teriyaki Sauce Halal